mikerenfro/md-scaling-study/README.md

 # Scaling Study

-A batch of python and shell scripts which together create graphs by using data from only **20k and 3000k atom data sets from gromacs, lammps, and namd** programs.
+A batch of python and shell scripts which together create graphs by using any model size data from only **GROMACS, LAMMPS, and NAMD** programs.

 ## Usage